rladmstn1714/CLIcK/README.md

 ### **Construction**

-We constructed the CLIcK in two human-centric ways;
+We constructed the CLICK in two human-centric ways;

 1. We utilized **official and well-designed exam data** and reclassified it according to our categories
 2. Based on the **official educational materials** from Korean Ministry of Justice, We let **ChatGPT** create questions.
 We will then validate the questions on our own.